-Mutton Mountain by Noble Knob on Dalles Ridge may not be famous as its neighbor.
-But the views from this taller peak are pretty comparable.
-Besides the dramatic sight of Mountain Rainier, Mount Adams is also visible on a clear day.
+Mutton Mountain by Noble Knob on Dalles Ridge might not be notable as its neighbor.
+But the views from this taller high point are comparable nonetheless.
+Besides the dramatic sight of Mountain Rainier, Mount Adams can also be visible on a clear day.

 See more trip photos here.